Libby Mettam: Shadow cabinet

-Since Perth Lord Mayor Basil Zempilas's preselection as the Liberal Party candidate for Churchlands in January 2024, there has been speculation that the Liberal Party would make Zempilas its leader from outside Parliament, similar to how the Liberal National Party of Queensland made Brisbane Lord Mayor Campbell Newman its leader in 2011.
+Since Perth Lord Mayor Basil Zempilas's preselection as the Liberal Party candidate for Churchlands in January 2024, there had been speculation that the Liberal Party would make Zempilas its leader from outside Parliament, similar to how the Liberal National Party of Queensland made Brisbane Lord Mayor Campbell Newman its leader in 2011.
 By November 2024, Zempilas had ruled out challenging Mettam for the leadership, but would not rule out becoming leader if Mettam were to resign.
 Polling published by The West Australian newspaper on 26 November 2024 claimed that the Liberal Party faced another landslide defeat in the 2025 state election and that it would fare better if it replaced Mettam as leader with Zempilas.
 During a party room meeting that day, Neil Thomson moved a motion that the role of campaign leader be separated from the role of parliamentary leader, but the motion failed.
 Zempilas denied having anything to do with the poll, but it was soon revealed that the poll was commissioned by Zempilas's campaign manager Cam Sinclair via his company Ammo Marketing.
 Sinclair quit as campaign manager two days later.

 Following the leadership motion, Thomson resigned from the shadow cabinet.
 The following month, Mettam let Goiran back into the frontbench as shadow attorney-general, despite earlier saying she would "probably not" ever let Goiran in.